NirmalPuttamoni/NirmalPuttamoni/README.md

 - 🔭 I’m currently working on **something cool**

-- 🌱 I’m currently learning **Data Structures and Algorithms, React, Express, Django, Bootstrap**
+- 🌱 I’m currently learning **Data Structures and Algorithms, ReactJS, NodeJS, ExpressJS, MongoDB, Bootstrap**

-- 👨‍💻 All of my projects are available at [https://github.com/NirmalPuttamoni](https://github.com/NirmalPuttamoni)
+- 👨‍💻 All of my projects are available at [https://github.com/NirmalPuttamoni](https://nirmal-puttamoni.netlify.app/)

 - 📫 How to reach me **puttamoninirmal01@gmail.com**